 - The next internet is fringe, much like the current internet was in the 90s.
 This means that tech giants won’t be able to corrupt it until it’s too late.

 Back to the original question: Should the internet become a public utility to protect users against censorship?
 I’ll give an apathetic answer: It doesn’t matter.
-Save your breath and let the internet burn; it’ll be usurped within the decade, at which point it will become legacy media.
+Save your breath and let the internet burn; it’ll be usurped soon, at which point it will become legacy media.
 Or pile on the regulations; at best our freedoms will be safeguarded in the meantime while we work on a lasting solution, and at worst the government will just be another oppressive tech giant hastening the demise of the current internet and the rise of the next one.

 In conclusion, the answer to censorship and unjust power over users isn’t to stop the perpetrators from abusing their power.
 The only solution to this power imbalance is to give more power to the users.
 This is done through software freedom and through intelligently designed communication systems where users do not rely on someone else’s computers any more than their own.